10+ Things To Do In Altea, Spain In One Day

 Altea street market is held every Tuesday on Carrer de la Filarmónica, close to the promenade.
 There you’ll get a chance to buy products like vegetables, fruits, meat, cheese, clothes, household items, or jewelry.

-Altea Old Town Streets
+Things to do in Altea Old Town

-Altea Old Town Streets
+Exploring Beautiful Streets of Altea Old Town

 Local attractions icon